BellaMrx/CSS_Guide_Part_4/README.md

     - 7.1.
 Text design with CSS
     - 7.2.
 Design lists with CSS
     - 7.3.
 Tables with CSS
+    - 7.4.
+Images and graphics with `width` and `height`
+    - 7.5.
+Transfom elements
 8. Testing and organizing